HakobSargsyan/Autocomplete/README.md

 - **Search Highlighting**: Highlights the matching part of the text in each suggestion.
 - **Selectable Suggestions**: Users can click on suggestions to auto-fill the input field.
 - **Error Handling**: Displays errors in case of a failed API request.
+- **Multiselect by Default**: The autocomplete component supports selecting multiple suggestions by default.
 - **Loading State**: Displays a loading message while fetching data.
 - **Scrollable Results**: Limits the list height and makes it scrollable when there are many suggestions.